Baniel/Baniel.github.io/_posts/Algorithm/2016-11-25-DanielAlgorithm3.1.md

 - There may be serveral violations of AVL property from the inserted node up to the root!!!
 - We have to check them all

+---
+# Rotations:
+- Four types of unbalanced situations
+    1. LL: doubly left heavy situation... we have to make a right rotation
+    2. LR: we haveto make a left and a right rotation
+    3. RL: we have to make a left and right rotation
+    4. RR: we have to make a left rotation

 # [Edward Snowden](https://en.wikipedia.org/wiki/Edward_Snowden)